Carina Witthöft

-Carina Witthöft (also spelled Witthoeft, born 16 February 1995) is an inactive German professional tennis player.
-She has won one singles title on the WTA Tour whereas on the ITF Women's Circuit, she has won eleven singles titles and one doubles title.
+Carina Witthöft (also spelled Witthoeft; born 16 February 1995) is a German former professional tennis player.
+She won one singles title on the WTA Tour whereas on the ITF Women's Circuit, she won eleven singles titles and one doubles title.
 On 8 January 2018, she reached her career-high singles ranking of world No. 48.

 Career

 Witthöft made her WTA Tour debut at the 2012 Swedish Open.
 Having defeated Marina Shamayko, Akgul Amanmuradova and Jill Craybas to qualify, she lost in the first round of the main draw against Kateryna Bondarenko.

-She won her maiden WTA title at the 2017 Luxembourg Open, defeating Monica Puig in straight sets in the final.
+She won her first WTA title at the 2017 Luxembourg Open, defeating Monica Puig in straight sets in the final.

 She was coached by Torben Beltz and then by Philip Lang.

 2018

 Witthöft started the season at the Brisbane International where she lost in the first round to Aleksandra Krunić.
 Despite being defeated in the final round of qualifying at the Sydney International by Camila Giorgi, Witthöft entered the main draw as a lucky loser.
 She lost in the first round to Australian wildcard Sam Stosur.
 At the Australian Open, Witthöft was defeated in the first round by eighth seed Caroline Garcia.

 In Doha at the Qatar Open, she lost in the second round to top seed Caroline Wozniacki.